 Sciences for the Developing World (TWAS), who together with CAS,

-sponsors an annual scientific award to a young scientist, the
+had sponsored an annual scientific award to a young scientist, the

 International Council for Science (ISCU) and COSTED.

 CAS is also a member of the Inter Academy Panel (IAP) which addresses international scientific issues.
-Regionally, CAS has formed close ties with the University of the West Indies (UWI) and Universities des Antilles et de la Guyane.
+Regionally, CAS has formed close ties with The University of the West Indies (UWI) and Universities des Antilles et de la Guyane.

-Current membership stands at over 200 members, including scientists from the English-speaking Caribbean, Guadeloupe, Cuba, Guyana and Suriname.
+Current CAS membership stands at over 200 members, including scientists from the English-speaking Caribbean, Guadeloupe, Cuba, Guyana and Suriname.
 It is an independent, non-governmental body aiming to: provide a forum for interchange among scientists on important issues related to the application of science and technology to development; serve as a source of advice to regional, governmental and non-governmental organizations in scientific and technology matters; facilitate cooperation among scientists and promote the coordination and execution of scientific research in all its aspects; liaise with relevant research organizations and assist in facilitating their mutual interaction; recognize and reward outstanding performance and achievement within the region in the fields of science and technology; raise the level of scientific consciousness in the region and increase the public understanding and appreciation of the importance and potential of science and technology in human progress; establish and maintain high standards and ethics in all scientific endeavour.